English Graduate Student Profiles

 Elizabeth is a 5th year PhD candidate studying Victorian literature.
 Her main research focus is overlooked women writers, and her dissertation explores the concept of Victorian novelists "writing too much" and how this has been used to keep women like Margaret Oliphant, Mary Elizabeth Braddon, Charlotte Riddell, and Ouida out of the literary canon.
 Her other research interests include the Gothic, the marriage plot, and folklore and fairy tales.
 She received her MA in English Literary Studies: Romantic and Victorian Literature from Lancaster University in 2016 and wrote her dissertation on the use of oral folklore in the Victorian Gothic novel.

-Alexa Koch
+Alexa Hopkins

-Alexa Koch
+Alexa Hopkins

 Meggie Donovan